thanhnguyen0901/LibraryManagementSystem-Service/README.md

 ---

-## 🧪 Build and Test
+## 🧪 API Testing

-This project doesn't use a build step.
-Just make sure Node.js (>=14) is installed.

-You can use [Postman](https://www.postman.com/) to test available API endpoints like:
+Use [Postman](https://www.postman.com/) to test endpoints like:

 - `POST /api/auth/login`
+- `POST /api/auth/register`
 - `GET  /api/books`
 - `POST /api/loans`
+- `GET  /api/reports/summary`
-- etc.
+- `PUT  /api/auth/change-password`

-Unit tests can be added with Mocha, Jest or another testing library (optional, not included by default).

 ---

+## 📦 Build and Test

+No build step required.
+Runtime: **Node.js >=14**
+Tests can be added using **Jest**, **Mocha**, or your preferred test framework.

+---

 ## 🤝 Contribute

 We welcome contributions!
-You can:
+Steps to contribute:

-- Fork this repository
+1. Fork this repo
-- Create your feature branch (`git checkout -b feature/new-feature`)
+2. Create a feature branch: `git checkout -b feature/my-feature`
-- Commit your changes (`git commit -am 'Add new feature'`)
+3. Commit your changes
-- Push to the branch (`git push origin feature/new-feature`)
+4. Push to your fork
-- Open a Pull Request
+5. Open a pull request

 ---